District 9 poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Documentary-style footage introduces Wikus van de Merwe as an eager MNU bureaucrat preparing to lead the alien relocation operation from District 9 to District 10.
 He's ordinary, enthusiastic about his promotion, and casually prejudiced against the "prawns."..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when During the eviction operation, Wikus discovers and confiscates a mysterious black fluid canister from Christopher Johnson's shack.
 While investigating it, the device sprays alien fluid directly into his face, beginning his transformation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.